Tianqi-Yao/paalab_robot_m2_system/README.md

 | 3      | Multi-output (300×300, CAM_A / B / C)       |
 | 4      | Depth Align demo                            |
 | 5      | YOLO object detection demo                  |

+All scripts in `cam_demo/` read `DEVICE_IP` from the environment:
+- If set → connect to that specific OAK-D PoE address.
+- If unset (selection = "both") → depthai auto-detects all devices on the network.

 Additional demo scripts are in the `cam_demo/` directory (IMU, feature tracking, etc.).